-Our main activities post Covid -19 included: smaller groups of young people, but same services.
-All our services are back to face to face delivery.
-The Lambeth Shortbreak contract for services which started in January 2021, which includes ASC four days per week, Saturday club and Holiday playschemes, (Easter, summer and October half term).
+Our main activities are as follows: The Lambeth Shortbreak contract for services which started in January 2021, which includes ASC five days per week (3.30pm to 6.30pm), Saturday club (10.00am to 1.00pm) and Holiday playschemes 10.00am to 1.00pm), (Easter, summer and October half term).
+We also receive spot purchase agreements from Lambeth adult services (18 young people).

-The Management committee considers that the performance of the Charity for 2021/22 has been manageable and remain in a stable position.
+The Management committee considers that the performance of the Charity for 2022/23 has been manageable and remain in a stable position.
 However, the Charity would not be able to provide such a wide range of services to its stakeholders without the support of the frontline staff.
-We appreciate the hard work and versatility of the Management team through their leadership and dedication, the organisation has been much more flexible in it approach in 2021/22, with contract variations, smaller grouping of young people attending services and restrictions on visits and outings.
+In the last year we lost some very good staff and It was proving difficult to replace them.
+We appreciate the hard work and versatility of the Management team through their leadership and dedication, the organisation has been much more flexible in it approach in 2022/23, with staffing arrangement, funding providing less funds and young people moving on.

 Lifelong Family Links will be looking to develop its current staff and look at ways we can have the organisation in a ready state to expand.
-The Charity, post Covid -19 had a reduction in Face to face services with young people and the budget is based on young people attending the projects.
 However, the Shortbreak grant has been adjusted to cover six weekly periods, called the 'call off order', which has to be submitted and approved by the Children with Disability team (CDW), with payment after services has been delivered.